Gman-HLA-sbox-modder/PortalHoloLens/README.md

 All 3D models and sound effects belong to Valve Corporation.

-- Demo developed by Kennywdev
+- Original Demo developed by Kennywdev

+# NOTE:

+This was not made by me.
+I also can't publish the source code because GitHub is stupid and wont let me.
+I will publish packages and shit tho.

 # Instructions: